huningxin/opencv/doc/js_tutorials/js_gui/js_trackbar/js_trackbar.markdown

 Try it
 ------

-Slide the below trackbar to see the result.
+Here is the demo for above code.
+Trackbar and input images are ready.
+Slide the trackbar to see the result.
 And you can change the callback function and investigate more.

 \htmlonly
 <head>